 Supervisory Assessments.
 All Indiana banks are required to pay supervisory assessments to the DFI to fund the operations of that agency.
 The amount of the assessment is calculated on the basis of the Bank's total assets.
-During the year ended December 31, 2017, the Bank paid supervisory assessments to the DFI totaling approximately \$187,000.
+During the year ended December 31, 2018, the Bank paid supervisory assessments to the DFI totaling approximately \$265,000.

 Capital Requirements.
 Banks are generally required to maintain capital levels in excess of other businesses.
-For a discussion of capital requirements, see "-Regulatory Emphasis on Capital" above.
+For a discussion of capital requirements, see "-The Role of Capital" above.

 Liquidity Requirements.
 Liquidity is a measure of the ability and ease with which bank assets may be converted to cash.
 Liquid assets are those that can be converted to cash quickly if needed to meet financial obligations.
 To remain viable, FDIC-insured institutions must have enough liquid assets to meet their near-term obligations, such as withdrawals by depositors.
 Because the global financial crisis was in part a liquidity crisis, Basel III also includes a liquidity framework that requires FDIC-insured institutions to measure their liquidity against specific liquidity tests.
-One test, referred to as the Liquidity Coverage Ratio ("LCR"), is designed to ensure that the banking entity has an adequate stock of unencumbered high-quality liquid assets that can be converted easily and immediately in private markets into cash to meet liquidity needs for a 30-calendar day liquidity stress scenario.
-The other test, known as the Net Stable Funding Ratio ("NSFR"), is designed to promote more medium-and long-term funding of the assets and activities of FDIC-insured institutions over a one-year horizon.
+One test, referred to as the Liquidity Coverage Ratio, is designed to ensure that the banking entity has an adequate stock of unencumbered high-quality liquid assets that can be converted easily and immediately in private markets into cash to meet liquidity needs for a 30-calendar day liquidity stress scenario.
+The other test, known as the Net Stable Funding Ratio, is designed to promote more medium- and long-term funding of the assets and activities of FDIC-insured institutions over a one-year horizon.
 These tests provide an incentive for banks and holding companies to increase their holdings in Treasury securities and other sovereign debt as a component of assets, increase the use of long-term debt as a funding source and rely on stable funding like core deposits (in lieu of brokered deposits).
+While these rules do not, and will not, apply to the Bank, we continue to review our liquidity risk management policies in light of developments.